-Who doesn’t love Plinko?
-This game is the perfect addition to backyard parties (kid or adult parties), school carnivals, or as part of a kids playroom.
+Build a plinko board with our free plans this weekend!
+It is the perfect addition to backyard parties (kid or adult parties), school carnivals, or as part of a kid’s playroom.
 It will provide lots of fun with family and friends.
-It’s a classic game that crosses all generations, and we have the free DIY plans for you.
+It’s a classic game that crosses all generations.

 As a kid, I can remember I spent quite a few sick days staying home from school over the years.
 But even on those days when I wasn’t feeling well, there was something I always looked forward to…watching The Price is Right.
 I’m sure I wasn’t the only kid…or maybe I was…